Public Image

 Click here for a quick guide on formatting a press release.

-In today’s world, you don’t always have to submit a formal document like outlined on the guide.
+In today's world, you don't always have to submit a formal document like outlined in the guide.
 You can just copy and paste the content into an email submission.
-Be sure to include a great picture and caption about what’s in the picture!
+Be sure to include a great picture and caption about what's in the picture!

 Don't Forget Rotarians